zhangyihome/code-push-cli/cli/README.md

 # CodePush management CLI

 CodePush is a cloud service that enables Cordova and React Native developers to deploy mobile app updates directly to their users' devices.
 It works by acting as a central repository that developers can publish updates to (JS, HTML, CSS and images), and that apps can query for updates from (using the provided client SDKs for [Cordova](http://github.com/Microsoft/cordova-plugin-code-push) and [React Native](http://github.com/Microsoft/react-native-code-push)).
-This allows you to have a more deterministic and direct engagement model with your userbase, when addressing bugs and/or adding small features that don't require you to re-build a binary and re-distribute it through the respective app stores.
+This allows you to have a more deterministic and direct engagement model with your user base, when addressing bugs and/or adding small features that don't require you to re-build a binary and re-distribute it through the respective app stores.

 ![CodePush CLI](https://cloud.githubusercontent.com/assets/8598682/13232100/9846bc28-d962-11e5-8212-0965f267119d.png)